TeohHW/SpotifyWrapped_React/README.md

 # Spotify Wrapped React

-A React + Vite dashboard that uses Spotify's Web API to show personal listening summaries:
+A React + Vite dashboard built on Spotify's Web API to surface personal listening insights — built to explore OAuth flows and real-time API integration

 - Top tracks and artists for short, medium, and long term windows - 4 weeks, 6 months, 12 months
 - Ranked top 10, 25, or 50 lists where Spotify returns enough results